Kanadb30/Portfolio-website/README.md

-# Kanad Bajpai — Software Engineer Portfolio
+# Kanad Bajpai — Student Portfolio

 A minimalist, typography-driven developer portfolio built with high-performance HTML, CSS, and vanilla JS.
 Designed with an editorial brutalist aesthetic to provide a highly optimized, premium browsing experience.